Designing CallRail’s first self-serve onboarding to improve retention

 • Collaborative workshops: I ran action mapping exercises with my PM and Content Strategist, inspired by "Better Onboarding" (A Book Apart).
 This helped us identify which actions new users need to build similar habits to experienced users.

-• Task prioritization: We carefully sequenced the checklist items, balancing task complexity with perceived user value.
-This approach aims to gradually build user confidence while demonstrating the CallRail’s value.
+• Task prioritization: We sequenced the checklist to balance effort with perceived value, building confidence while steadily revealing CallRail’s value.

 Outcomes

-In December 2023, we launched the company's first in-app onboarding guide to help new users set up and optimize CallRail for their business.
-To assess its long-term impact, I compared graduation rates between Q2 2023 and Q2 2024.
+The onboarding checklist improved both user outcomes and business metrics.
+To assess its long-term impact, I compared graduation rates between Q1 2023 and Q1 2024.
 Graduation rates, the percentage of customers who remain after the first 90 days, increased from 86.4% to 88.6%, a 2.55% improvement.

 38% higher retention for accounts that completed the checklist